BenevolentAI/ukbiobank-loaders/README.md

 **Arguments**:

 - `data_dir` _str_ - The path to the directory containing the processed data.
-Note that on Windows the path must have forward slashes, e.g.  "C:/Users/john/Documents/data_dir"
+  Note that on Windows the path must have forward-slashes, e.g.  "C:/Users/john/Documents/data_dir"

 <a id="ukbb_loaders.loaders.load.DataLoader.get_hospital_data"></a>